What Is Tantric Love & Is It Right For You?

 When practicing tantric love, your bedroom transcends an ordinary bedroom and becomes a kind of sacred temple where you and your partner can worship each other along with God.
-To set the right tone for such a space, you'll want to start by setting up an altar consisting of things that are meaningful to the both of you, like photos or objects that are important to the two of you.
+To set the right tone for such a space, you'll want to start by setting up an altar consisting of meaningful things to both of you, like photos or objects that are important to the two of you.

 Light candles or incense, and place these upon the altar as well.
-The altar is meant to be a loving and peaceful space that promotes the health and growth of you as individuals, as well as your relationship with each other.
+The altar is meant to be a loving and peaceful space that promotes the health and growth of you as individuals and your relationship with each other.

 Next, you will need to meditate before engaging in sexual intercourse.
 Face each other, close your eyes, and imagine a field of warm energy enveloping each of you individually, and then another field of energy wrapping around you both.
 Ask yourselves how you want to involve the divine in your lovemaking, and set clear goals for the relationship, both individual and collective.

 You can also meditate with your eyes open and focused on your partner's eyes.
 Don't look from one eye to the other eye as a way to break the tension.
-The trick here is to come as comfortable with your partner as you can get, and you can't do this if you are actively avoiding looking at him or her straight on.
+The trick here is to come as comfortable with your partner as you can get, and you can't do this if you are actively avoiding looking at them straight on.

 Practice synchronizing your breathing with that of your partner.
 When your partner breathes in, you breathe in, and the same goes for exhaling.
 Practice this for about 10 minutes.
 The breathing aspect of tantric sex is so important, and it's what separates tantric sex from regular sex in that it is essentially a more intimate form of meditation.
 Such breathing can also bring you a heightened sense of worship and mindfulness.

 To make things even steamier, do this with your clothes off.
 The female partner should sit in the male's lap, facing him.
-Once the 10 minutes of synchronized breathing has been completed, then you can move into kissing and caress each other.
+Once the 10 minutes of synchronized breathing have been completed, you can move into kissing and caressing each other.
 From there, you can evolve into engaging in intercourse…slowly…and be sure to continue kissing and caressing each other.
 Do your best to maintain eye contact this entire time.

 Commit To Being Open And Honest With Each Other

-The more honest you are with your partner, and the more vulnerability you allow him or her to see, the more committed to each other you can be, and the easier it will be to achieve your highest self.
-Here, it is especially important that you listen to what your body is trying to tell you and obey.
+The more honest you are with your partner, and the more vulnerability you allow them to see, the more committed to each other you can be, and the easier it will be to achieve your highest self.
+Here, you must listen to what your body is trying to tell you and obey.